Metric monads: More about metric monads

+At first, we summarize what we have shown in sections 3 and 4.
 Since finitely generated metric spaces w.r.t. isometries coincide with finite metric spaces, our finitary equational theories are precisely equational theories whose operations have finite metric spaces as arities.
 The corresponding monads preserve $\aleph_1$-directed colimits and send directed colimits of isometries to directed colimits.
 Conversely, if a monad preserves $\aleph_1$-directed colimits, isometries and sends directed colimits of isometries to directed colimits then it is given by a finitary equational theory.
 But monads given by finitary equational theories do not need to preserve isometries.
-This summarizes what we have shown in section 3.

-Finite metric space also coincide with metric spaces finitely generated w.r.t. isometries in the enriched sense and $\Met$ is isometry-locally finitely generated as a closed category.
+Finite metric spaces also coincide with metric spaces finitely generated w.r.t. isometries in the enriched sense and $\Met$ is isometry-locally finitely generated as a closed category.
 Hence our finitary enriched equational theories are precisely enriched equational theories whose operations have finite metric spaces as arities.
 The corresponding enriched monads preserve $\aleph_1$-directed colimits and send directed colimits of isometries to directed colimits.
 This follows from \ref{emonad3} and \ref{emonad4}.
 Since the equational theory from \ref{counter} is enriched, enriched monads given by finitary enriched equational theories do not need to preserve isometries.

+Now, we will look in more detail to finitary enriched equational theories over $\Met$ having the input arities discrete.
 Recall that a \textit{reflexive coequalizer} is a coequalizer of a reflexive pair, that is, parallel pair of split epimorphisms having a common splitting.
 Reflexive coequalizers are important in universal algebra because they commute with finite products in $\Set$ (see \cite{ARV}).

 \begin{propo} In $\Met$, finite products commute with reflexive coequalizers. \end{propo} \begin{proof} Following \ref{product}, it suffices to prove that finite products commute with reflexive coequalizers in $\PMet$.
 Like as in \ref{commute}, it suffices to show that the functor